Avignon Papacy: Cooperation

 Pope Benedict XII (1334–1342), born Jacques Fournier in Pamiers, was previously active in the inquisition against the Cathar movement.
 In contrast to the rather bloody picture of the Inquisition in general, he was reported to be very careful about the souls of the examined, taking a lot of time in the proceedings.
 His interest in pacifying southern France was also motivation for mediating between the king of France and the king of England, before the outbreak of the Hundred Years' War.

 Submission

 Under Pope Clement VI (1342–1352) the French interests started dominating the papacy.
-Clement VI had been Archbishop of Rouen and adviser to Philip IV before, so his links to the French court were much stronger than those of his predecessors.
+Clement VI had been Archbishop of Rouen and adviser to Philip VI before, so his links to the French court were much stronger than those of his predecessors.
 At some point he even financed French war efforts out of his own pockets.
-He reportedly loved luxurious wardrobe and under his rule the extravagant life style in Avignon reached new heights.
+He reportedly had a luxurious wardrobe and under his rule the extravagant lifestyle in Avignon reached new heights.

 Clement VI was also pope during the Black Death, the epidemic that swept through Europe between 1347 and 1350 and is believed to have killed about one-third of Europe's population.
 Also during his reign in 1348, the Avignon papacy bought the city of Avignon from the Angevins.